How To Move Forward In Life When You Feel Stuck

 For example, if you’ve been indoors a lot, step out of your house and spend the whole day outside.

 If you’re feeling despondent, get your body moving by dancing or exercising.
-If you’re hearing the critical voices of others (or yourself), drown it out put on your most optimistic music and sing along.
+If you’re hearing the critical voices of others (or yourself), drown it out by putting on your most optimistic music and singing along.

 2. Block Out Negativity, And Take Ownership

-Your life is under your full control, and no one else’s—and you know what’s best.
+Your life is under your full control, and no one else’s!
+After all, you know what’s best.
 Get in tune with the sense of trust you have in yourself, e.g. by repeating your most empowering affirmations or by writing down all the negative messages that have been bothering you and then writing down positive beliefs that counteract these limiting statements.